event-engine/docs/docs/api/aggregates/functional_core.md

     ->handle([ShoppingCart::class, 'startShoppingSession'])
 ```

-Given the information above, Event Engine knows that the aggregae function `ShoppingCart::startShoppingSession()`
+Given the information above, Event Engine knows that the aggregate function `ShoppingCart::startShoppingSession()`
 only takes a `StartShoppingSession` command as argument.

+{.alert .alert-light}
-Aggregate state doesn't exist at this time
-because it's the first command.
+Aggregate state doesn't exist at this time because it's the first command.

 ```php
 <?php